-- The Airmid Institute was accepted into the ESRI Nonprofit Organization Program!The team is looking forward to implementing GIS tools to help protect endangered essential oil-bearing plants.
+- The Airmid Institute was accepted into the ESRI Nonprofit Organization Program!The team is looking forward to implementing GIS tools to help protect threatened essential oil-bearing plants.

 - Educational materials on aromatherapy and conservation have been translated into Shipibo for integration into school curriculum in central Peru.